Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 Internal and external consultants alike rely on a variety of consulting tools to diagnose organizational problems, and identify and evaluate potential solutions.

-In this program, you will explore these tools, and acquire essential consulting skills that prepare you to deliver more effective solutions to your clients.
+Designed for internal consultants with less than seven years of consulting experience, the program explores the tools and essential consulting skills that prepare you to deliver more effective solutions to your clients.
 Through a combination of lecture, case discussion, and interactive group exercises, The Consultant’s Toolkit teaches you analytic techniques that can be used in diverse settings, including small and large companies, and for-profit and nonprofit organizations.

 - Build a foundation of knowledge for success in a consulting role